Top 10 Best Minnesota Twins Players of All Time

 14 Nelson Cruz

-Already establish as a 6-time MLB ALL-Star, Cruz came to the Twins on January 2, 2019 with star power to help the Twins trying to recapture the glory days.
-In his first year as a Twin, Cruz hit .311 with 40 home runs and 108 RBIs as a designated hitter, no doubt Cruz's time with the Twins has arrived and hoping for more great years.
+Already established as a six-time MLB All-Star, Cruz came to the Twins on January 2, 2019, with star power to help the Twins recapture the glory days.
+In his first year as a Twin, Cruz hit .311 with 40 home runs and 108 RBIs as a designated hitter.
+No doubt Cruz's time with the Twins has arrived, and fans hope for more great years.

 Its Joeysworld